Lab 5 In-Class: Exploring Data Representation &

 directory for today's work.
 As usual, you will need to have three windows open:

-an xterm, Eclipse, and Firefox.
+an xterm, emacs, and Mozilla.

 What is your age in seconds?